Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Awards including a Europe stopover

 The catch with Flying Blue is that the stopover must be on either Air France or KLM flights.
-This is still an excellent benefit, though, as you can add a stint in Europe before continuing on to Africa, for example.
-Or simply stop in Paris or Amsterdam for a few days before continuing on to another European city.
+This is still an excellent benefit, though, as you can add a stint in Europe before continuing to Africa, for example.
+Or simply stop in Paris or Amsterdam for a few days before continuing to another European city.
 This is a great way to stretch the value of your Flying Blue miles, as it saves on the cost of the next flight.

 Best Ways to Accumulate FlyingBlue Miles